-Yost began writing for television in 1989 on the Nickelodeon series Hey Dude.
-Next, he joined the writing staff of Full House (where he only lasted nine-and-a-half weeks).
-The day after he quit, he learned that his script for Speed had been sold to Paramount (it was later produced by 20th Century Fox).
-In 1991, Yost wrote for Norman Lear’s The Powers that Be, where he worked with the show’s creators, Marta Kauffman and David Crane (later of NBC’s Friends).
-His comedy series writing credits also include Herman’s Head.
+Graham Yost began writing for television in 1989 on the Nickelodeon series Hey Dude.
+Next, he joined the writing staff of Full House (where he only lasted nine-and-a-half weeks); the day after he quit, he learned that his script for Speed had been sold to Paramount (it was later produced by 20th Century Fox).

-His feature film credits include Broken Arrow, starring John Travolta, Hard Rain, Mission to Mars and The Last Castle.
+His other feature film credits include Broken Arrow, Hard Rain, Mission to Mars, and The Last Castle.

-In 2002, Yost created the critically-lauded TV series Boomtown for NBC.
-Cancelled in the fall of 2003, the late-lamented Boomtown was honored with a Peabody Award and two Television Critics Association awards.
+In 2002, Yost created the critically-lauded TV series Boomtown for NBC, which was honored with a Peabody Award and two Television Critics Association awards.
 In 2006, Yost created Raines starring Jeff Goldblum for NBC.
-It aired in spring 2007.

 Yost was the show runner on Justified, the Emmy winning FX series starring Timothy Olyphant, based on a character created by America’s pre-eminent crime novelist Elmore Leonard.
 He currently serves as an Executive Producer on the FX series The Americans and is the show runner and executive producer on Sneaky Pete for Amazon, starring Giovanni Ribisi, Margo Martindale, and Marin Ireland, and created by David Shore and Bryan Cranston.